mitchelldmiller/quick-mail-wp-plugin/index.md

 Send a quick email from WordPress Dashboard to WordPress users, or anyone.
 Adds Quick Mail to Tools menu and comment replies.

+Send a Web page, file, or message from the command line with quick-mail command for [WP-CLI](https://wp-cli.org/).

 Edit messages with [TinyMCE](https://codex.wordpress.org/TinyMCE) to add images, rich text and [shortcodes](https://codex.wordpress.org/Shortcode).

 Mail is sent with user's name and email.
 Recognizes credentials from [Mailgun](https://wordpress.org/plugins/mailgun/) and [Sendgrid](https://wordpress.org/plugins/sendgrid-email-delivery-simplified/) plugins.

 Multiple files from up to six directories (folders) can be attached to a message.

+Privacy options to comply with [General Data Protection Regulation](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation).

 __Features__